 Then I’ll be able to find a good writer.

-First, run a skills gap analysis
+Run a skills gap analysis

 Write skills-based job descriptions